awkwardindustries/azure-monitor-handler/README.md

 > Note: The request header `Aeg-Event-Type: Notification` is important and must be included; otherwise, the function will not be triggered.

-If you've dropped a breakpoint into the ProcessEvent's index.js function export, VS Code's debugger should break to allow local variable investigation and stepping through the function handler code.
+If you've dropped a breakpoint into the ToAppInsights's index.js function export, VS Code's debugger should break to allow local variable investigation and stepping through the function handler code.

 If you'd like to debug your local code against an actual Event Grid event, you can use the ngrok utility to expose the local function as an Event Grid webhook subscription.
 See <https://docs.microsoft.com/en-us/azure/azure-functions/functions-debug-event-grid-trigger-local#allow-azure-to-call-your-local-function> for detailed directions on how to setup.